 When, while building churches or other buildings in medieval Rome, sculptures or parts of them from antiquity had been found, they had been recycled as building material.
 After 1500, however, people found out that discoveries like these might add to knowledge about antique art.
 In this way, new sculptures which became famous, were found, like the Laocoön group and the Apollo of the Belvedere.
 They attracted many artists and other visitors from many European countries to Rome.

-The popes and other élite people from the papal state sometimes, as a favour, started giving plaster copies of antique sculptures to princes in other countries.
+The popes and other élite people from the papal states sometimes, as a favour, started giving plaster copies of antique sculptures to princes in other countries.
 One example was Trajan’s column, a copy of which was given to King Louis XIV of France.
 In 1824, these plaster copies were found in a windmill in Leiden. the Netherlands.
 It is not known how they had ended up there.
 As, since the seventeenth century, in the open air of Rome, the original Trajan’s column has suffered much from pollution, these plaster copies are today valuable, as they show details which are no longer clear in the original.

 In the exhibition are also cork models of ancient Roman buildings, which used to be sold to tourists.
 And reproductions of idealized paintings of ancient Roman remains, by the neo-classicist Giovanni Paolo Panini (1692 – 1765).